PRODUCT REVIEW: New Wash (Regular & Deep)

 Swimming with the whales

 The first thing people want to know is generally, “does New Wash work?,” to which I don’t mind responding with an upfront, simple “yes.”
-New Wash does indeed do exactly what they promise: it cleans all the grease and gunk from your hair and leaves it feeling cleaner and silkier than you’ve surely ever felt when using shampoo.
+New Wash does indeed do exactly what it promises: it cleans all the grease and gunk from your hair and leaves it feeling cleaner and silkier than you’ve surely ever felt when using shampoo.

 The company itself is (or at least was, back in 2020) a part of 1% for the Planet (I wasn’t able to confirm if this is still true or not), which I’m always a fan of for dedicating 1% of profits to environmental causes, and their website used to have a lot of really good information about how detergents are harmful for your scalp and they used to have an article that depicted how we ended up going from a more natural-based hair cleanser to shampoo, which by definition uses detergents.
 I found them really interesting and insightful, as well as quite upfront about everything they use in their products.
 It’s long been established that shampoo strips our skin of everything and conditioner is used for damage control, so why not cut out that middle man?